Improving the health of rural Kentuckians.

 Ashutosh Barve, MD, PhD University of Louisville Division of Gastroenterology, Hepatology and Nutrition

-William Balistreri, MD Cincinnati Childrens, Pediatrics
+William Balistreri, MD Cincinnati Children's, Pediatrics

 Claudia Espinosa, MC, MSc University of Florida, Perinatal